-Don’t you just love all the fun colored and printed duck tapes that are available nowadays?
+Don't you just love all the fun colored and printed duck tapes that are available nowadays?
 I am in love with quite a few of them and love that they have so many holiday designs.
 There seems to be an endless amount of things that can be made with them.
 I am excited to be a part of a Valentine’s Day craft challenge from Duck Brand®.
+We made a Valentine's Day duck tape placemat featuring lovable handprints and a darling printable Valentine poem.

 My son made a handprint heart on his.
 Place a blob of paint in the palm of the hand and then rub both hands together until they are completely covered.
 Press down on the paper on an angle and having the handprints overlap so that a V-shape forms at the bottom.
 The other kids made just a handprint.